royaltm/node-zmq-raft/PROTO.md

 If the cluster configuration is currently transitional (e.g. the previous configuration update is still in progress), the response's status will be 3.
 In this instance the client should repeat its request after some reasonable time interval (e.g. a few seconds).

-The response's status = 4 indicates that a request has expired: a `reqid` is older than REQUEST_UPDATE_TTL (default: 8 hours).
+The response's status = 4 indicates that a request has expired: a `reqid` is older than REQUEST_ID_TTL (default: 8 hours).
 This response is final and in this instance the client should indicate a failure to the requesting party.

 Once the response's status is 0 the client should follow the "broken known leader state" recovery procedure.